 Robert E. Corry, Jr.

 Robert E. Corry, Jr. was born in Mobile, Alabama on December 22, 1935.
 He received a Bachelor of Arts degree from the University of Alabama in 1957.
+From 1957-1960 he served as an intelligence officer in the U.S. Air Force, 40th Bomb Wing, Strategic Air Command.
 At George Washington University Law School he served on the Board of Editors of the George Washington Law Review and graduated with honors in 1964.
 He was admitted to the bar in Georgia in 1964.
 From 1970-1973, Mr. Corry was an Adjunct Professor of Law (litigation) at Emory University School of Law.

 Robert Corry, Jr. retired in May 2008.